franckferman/fix_wsl2_networking/README.md

 [![asciicast](https://asciinema.org/a/3Spj6xlfc2E4KgdS4htiJVUfM.svg)](https://asciinema.org/a/3Spj6xlfc2E4KgdS4htiJVUfM)

-This repository was created in order to repair the connection problem related to WSL2.
+This repository was created in order to repair the connection problem related to WSL2 (as you can see above).

 <p align="right">(<a href="#top">back to top</a>)</p>